• Home

 The best dress designs for petite apple shapes

-An A-line shift, empire waist, or wrap dress will usually work well for an apple shape.
-Even though apple shapes tend to have great legs, it is best to stick with knee-length dresses because they’re classier on older women.
+Apple shapes tend to have great legs, but it’s best to stick with knee-length or longer dresses because they’re classier on older women.

 Other ways to disguise your middle

-Breton stripe shirts are French and chic but if you are an apple shape it’s better to wear vertical stripes rather than horizontal ones.
+Breton stripe shirts are French and chic, but if you are an apple shape, it’s better to wear vertical stripes rather than horizontal ones.
 Choose thin stripes over thick.
-Sometimes diagonal stripes or optical illusion patterns will slenderize your waist but if you aren’t careful they can accentuate your stomach.
+Sometimes diagonal stripes or optical illusion patterns will slenderize your waist, but if you aren’t careful, they can accentuate your stomach.

 A long necklace or scarf can also divert attention away from your stomach.